 Where are you currently interning?
 Have you had any other internships previously?

-This summer I am interning at a non-profit called She's the First.
+Last summer I interned at a non-profit called She's the First.
 This organization helps fight gender inequality throughout the world and supports girls worldwide through education, mentoring, and movement building.
 The Wilson Center made me aware of this internship.
 After applying I got the call that I would be She's the First's Summer Events Production intern.
 In the past I interned at another non-profit organization - the Boys and Girls Club of America - through Bank of America's Student Leadership program.

-So far, I have been involved with general event production, which is different from my previous event planning experiences.
-I've worked on many aspects of event planning with a heavy emphasis on research.
-I have gotten very familiar with the organization, their different events, campaigns, and social media outreach strategies.
-I have also learned about communicating effectively in an office setting.
+I was involved with general event production, which is different from my previous event planning experiences.
+I worked on many aspects of event planning with a heavy emphasis on research.
+I became very familiar with the organization, their different events, campaigns, and social media outreach strategies.
+I also learned about communicating effectively in an office setting.